-Enjoy the isolation of a NSW outback roadtrip with new offers
+Enjoy the isolation of a NSW roadtrip with new offers

 The NSW outback is perfect for isolation, social distancing and escape so to help Australians enjoy the warmth, fresh air, big skies, vast spaces, seclusion and endless horizons of the region, NSW outback tourism company, Out of the Ordinary Outback, has released special offers for roadtrip travellers exploring the country in ‘out of the ordinary’ times.

-Now is also a perfect time to explore the crowd-free outback of NSW with the storied Darling River flowing for the first time in years after recent rains, flourishing the ochred plains with colour and birdlife.
-A scenic journey can be taken along the river from Walgett to Wentworth – see https://www.visitnsw.com/things-to-do/drives-and-road-trips/darling-river-run
+Now is also a perfect time to explore the crowd-free outback of NSW with the storied Darling River flowing for the first time in years after recent rains, flourishing the ochre plains with colour and birdlife.
+A scenic journey can be taken along the river from Walgett to Wentworth.

 Out of the Ordinary Outback owns seven properties in far west NSW– Broken Hill Outback Resort as well as The Argent Motel and The Tourist Lodge – both in Broken Hill, and the Copper City Motel/Hotel in Cobar, Warrawong on the Darling at Wilcannia, the Ivanhoe Hotel Motel and the famous White Cliffs Underground Motel – Australia’s largest underground accommodation.
 Out of the Ordinary Outback also owns the Tri State Safaris touring company.

-* Stay at one of the Broken Hill properties, and receive discount off a day or multi-day tour with Tri State Safaris.
+- Stay at one of our Broken Hill accommodation properties, and receive discount off a day or multi-day tour with Tri State Safaris.

 There is no deadline on the offers.

 New deluxe swags are also available at the Broken Hill Outback Resort for $30 a person or $60 per couple, including linen and set up.
 Luxury spa studios at the resort overlooking the desert are available from $155 a night.
-Caravan and camping sites are from $30 a night.
+Caravan and camping sites at our Broken Hill caravan park are from $30 a night.

 Out of the Ordinary Outback owner, Scott Smith, said the group’s properties would appeal to roadtrip travellers seeking tranquillity, space and adventure.
 “Self-isolation is easy in the outback where you can find lots of personal space, serenity, stillness and perspective,” Mr Smith said.